 (You can slide the bubble under the videos to any time-point in the video—I show a “timeline” under most of the videos to help with this.
 If you click to watch one of these videos on its youtube page, the time-points I’ve entered are actual links—you can click on them to go to that point in the video.)

-3rd — The last video is a bonus bracelet tutorial showing a different chevron pattern—the purple/black/gold one in the photos above—plus how to make a no-ends loop start with an odd number of bicolor loops, using doubled strands for the loops.
-This is a fussy way to start, so the video is long and boring!
+C — The last video is a bonus bracelet tutorial showing a different chevron pattern—the purple/black/gold one in the photos above—plus how to make a no-ends loop start with an odd number of bicolor loops, using doubled strands for the loops.
+This is a fussy way to start, so the first part of the video is long and boring!
 If you just want to learn the color-setup but not the no-ends start, skip to near the end of the video to see the color set-up for the main part of the braid.

 Chevrons & Bicolor Stripes 7-loop square braid [above]